dgoersch/munin-fastd-plugin/README.md

 #### Description

 This plugin get's fastd status from its status socket, decode the JSON and extracts uptime, number of peers and traffic.
+Written in perl.

 #### Config
 The plugin needs some basic configuration.
 You have to set user and group of a user that have access to the socket.
 This should be "fastd".